 What is the CDOP?

-Since 1 April 2008, it has been mandatory for all Local Safeguarding Children Boards (LSCB) to ensure that a review of the death of any child or young person, who normally resides in their LSCB area, is undertaken by a multi-agency Child Death Overview Panel (CDOP) as set out in Chapter 5 of Working Together to Safeguard Children, 2015 (PDF 1.6MB).
+Since 1 April 2008, it has been mandatory for all Local Safeguarding Children Boards (LSCB) to ensure that a review of the death of any child or young person, who normally resides in their LSCB area, is undertaken by a multi-agency Child Death Overview Panel (CDOP).
 This remit applies to expected or unexpected child deaths (less than 18 years old) even if these children die abroad or in another LSCB area.
 Exemptions are stillborn babies and lawfully planned terminations.

 The role of the panel is to collate and analyse relevant information, through the following 2 separate but interrelated processes (either of which can trigger a serious case review):